 E-Bike Purchase Incentives FAQs

 /by Laura McCamyCalifornia’s E-Bike Purchase Incentive Project is distributing vouchers in a series of application windows.
-The first opportunity to apply was December 18, 2024.
-All 1,500 vouchers available in this window have been reserved.
+The next opportunity to apply is April 29, 2025.
 We will post upcoming application windows here and on our e-bike campaign page.
-Pedal Ahead, the administrator CARB chose for this program, […]
+Pedal Ahead, the administrator of this program for the California Air Resources Board (CARB), has published its own FAQs. […]

 California’s E-Bike Incentives Are Finally Here